What We Know About Trump’s New ‘Executive Orders’

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-President Trump signed four executive actions on Saturday in which he attempted to bypass Congress (and the Constitution) for what he sold as an bold effort to extend relief for Americans suffering under the COVID-19 pandemic, after Congress was unable to reach a deal on an extension or reinvention of the CARES Act.
+President Trump signed four executive actions on Saturday in which he attempted to bypass Congress (and the Constitution) for what he sold as a bold effort to extend relief for Americans suffering under the COVID-19 pandemic, after Congress was unable to reach a deal on an extension or reinvention of the CARES Act.
 Trump’s measures, at least as he presented them, addressed unemployment assistance, an eviction moratorium, student loan relief, and the deferment of payroll taxes.
-But even if the they can be legally or logistically implemented — let alone fully implemented — Trump’s proposals fall far short of what the CARES Act provided and what most economists believe is necessary, and could instead lead to brand new problems.
+But even if they can be legally or logistically implemented — let alone fully implemented — Trump’s proposals fall far short of what the CARES Act provided and what most economists believe is necessary, and could instead lead to brand new problems.
 The measures will face serious, substantive legal challenges, and with the exception of the student loan action, are unlikely to deliver a timely real-world impact for Americans facing economic hardships due to the pandemic.

 Trump’s proposals, as written, also fall short of what he said they would do when he announced them.
-The president even mischaracterized what the measures technically were: on Saturday he called them “bills,” which they were not, nor were they all executive orders, as Trump had repeatedly said they would be.
+The president even mischaracterized what the measures technically were: On Saturday he called them “bills,” which they were not, nor were they all executive orders, as Trump had repeatedly said they would be.
 Three were actually memorandums, which carry less legal weight — undoubtedly by necessity.

 All of this is par for the course when it comes to symbolic proclamations from the president, who regularly prefers political theater to political action or policy substance, but in this case, smoke and mirrors are an especially egregious response to what was already a raging economic wildfire.

-Note: This post has been updated to include additional information, analysis, and commentary.